Tax ticket sales based on event locationPrivate preview

 { "id": "taxcalc_fQSaHNaU", "amount_total": 2697, // ... other fields omitted "tax_breakdown": [ // ... other entries omitted { "amount": 125, "inclusive": false, "tax_rate_details": { // ... other entries omitted "country": "US", "state": "CO", "percentage_decimal": "5.0", // This is just an example.
 The Stripe Tax calculation API returns the correct tax rate. "tax_type": "admissions_tax" }, "taxability_reason": "standard_rated", "taxable_amount": 2500 } ] }

-object contains an ID.
-Each time one of the four input parameters (business location, customer address, event location, or product type) changes, you must perform a new calculation.
+The calculation object contains an ID.
+Each time one of the four input parameters (business location, customer address, performance location, or product type) changes, you must perform a new calculation.

 You save the latest calculation ID to commit a tax transaction later.
 You need this for compliant reporting.